Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 Some device or circuit sensing the output voltage will be connected to the gate of the SCR, so that when an overvoltage condition occurs, voltage will be applied between the gate and cathode, triggering the SCR and forcing the fuse to blow.
 The effect will be approximately the same as dropping a solid steel crowbar directly across the output terminals of the power supply, hence the name of the circuit.

 Most applications of the SCR are for AC power control, despite the fact that SCRs are inherently DC (unidirectional) devices.
 If bidirectional circuit current is required, multiple SCRs may be used, with one or more facing each direction to handle current through both half-cycles of the AC wave.
 The primary reason SCRs are used at all for AC power control applications is the unique response of a thyristor to an alternating current.
 As we saw, the thyratron tube (the electron tube version of the SCR) and the DIAC, a hysteretic device triggered on during a portion of an AC half-cycle will latch and remain on throughout the remainder of the half-cycle until the AC current decreases to zero, as it must to begin the next half-cycle.
 Just prior to the zero-crossover point of the current waveform, the thyristor will turn off due to insufficient current (this behavior is also known as _natural commutation_) and must be fired again during the next cycle.
 The result is a circuit current equivalent to a \"chopped up\" sine wave.
-For review, here is the graph of a DIAC\'s response to an AC voltage whose peak exceeds the breakover voltage of the DIAC: (Figure [below](@fig:03205a))
+For review, here is the graph of a DIAC's response to an AC voltage whose peak exceeds the breakover voltage of the DIAC: (Figure [below](@fig:03205a))

 []{#03205a.png}